Program Updates

 Notifications

 Informational materials were developed and notifications were distributed during the public comment period.
-These tools and tactics provided information about the IBR Program, the Draft SEIS, and how to provide comments.
+These tools and tactics provided information about the IBR program, the Draft SEIS, and how to provide comments.

 Engagement

-The IBR Program team conducted a variety of activities to engage communities.
-This outreach was designed to be accessible, provide information about the IBR Program and Draft SEIS document, and inform the community on how to submit public comments.
+The IBR program team conducted a variety of activities to engage communities.
+This outreach was designed to be accessible, provide information about the IBR program and Draft SEIS document, and inform the community on how to submit public comments.

 Next Steps

-The IBR Program will continue to collaborate closely with federal, state and local partner agencies and consult with tribes as refinements are made to the Modified LPA.
+The IBR program will continue to collaborate closely with federal, state and local partner agencies and consult with tribes as refinements are made to the Modified LPA.

 Read more about the Draft SEIS findings

-Below is a high level snapshot of some of the findings in the Draft SEIS.
+Below is a high-level snapshot of some of the findings in the Draft SEIS.
 To read more, you can review the executive summary (linked under #3 below) that includes overview of all of the chapters in the document or read each full chapter.

 Transportation